elee-tudublin/2022.Y2-Project_Web_Client.part_3/README.md

 ### 1. Selecting the computer to edit

 This is where updating a computer differs from adding a computer.
-Instead of starting with an empty form, it must start with he existing values.
+Instead of starting with an empty form, it must start with the existing values.

-You should see that each computer in the admin page has an `edit` button next to it.
-This button is used to choose the computer and fill the form with its values (see the `displayComputers()` function in `index.js`).
+Each computer in the admin page has an `edit` button next to it.
+This button is used to choose which computer to edit (see the `displayComputers()` function in `index.js`).

 ![computer buttons](./media/computer_buttons.png)